Pricing FAQ

 - Record once, replay many times: Replays of previously recorded traffic do not count as new ingest, although the test artifacts will cause some minor ingest.

-- Use local Proxymock recordings: Capture and replay traffic locally during development without involving the sidecar or ingesting data into the Speedscale cloud.
-Limits apply but this is a good option for quick local regressions.
+- Use local proxymock recordings: Capture and replay traffic locally during development without ingesting data into Speedscale Cloud.
+Limits apply, but this is a good option for quick local regressions.

 You can see current and historical usage by navigating to Settings > Usage in the Speedscale UI.
 Detailed breakdowns by service and namespace are available for the last seven days to help identify cost centers.
 Click on the main navigation -> Services for a list of services that have reported traffic in the last seven days.